-Darkweb.dk was originally presented as an interactive internet music release in 2016.
-While the music performs in an infinite loop, users simultaneously create their own visuals and send them as screenshots to a digital archive.
-By 2021 this archive has received more than 1.200+ screenshots from around the world.
+Darkweb.dk was originally created as an interactive internet music release in December 2016*.
+While the music on the website performs in an infinite loop, users simultaneously create their own visuals and send them as screenshots to a digital archive.
+By 2021 this archive has received more than 1.300 screenshots.

-Since the original release, however, darkweb.dk has been approached by wanna-be-hackers who believe that the music release is the actual gateway to the dark web, also known as deep web: an encrypted part of the internet where illegal activities are harder to trace and where passwords and other sensitive data is frequently being traded.
-This has led to thousands of emails from people who wish to learn how to hack, buy drugs, make quick money, become a soldier, as well as emails with threats and queries bordering on the criminal.
+Since the original release, however, darkweb.dk has been approached by wanna-be-hackers, trolls and bots who believe that sending a screenshot will grant them access to the actual dark web, also known as deep web: an encrypted part of the internet where illegal activities are harder to trace and where passwords and other sensitive data is frequently being traded.
+This has led to thousands of emails from individuals who wish to learn how to hack, buy drugs, make quick money, become a soldier, as well as emails with threats and queries bordering on the criminal.

-In a time where hacker attacks and data security is a growing issue, these screenshots and interactions provide a unique insight into some personal motives of these potential hackers: poverty, desperation, anarchist nihilism, indifference, or the longing for being part of something; a community of anonymous hackers.
+In a time where hacker attacks and data security is a growing issue, these screenshots and interactions provide an insight into some personal motivations for these potential hackers: poverty, desperation, anarchist nihilism, or just the longing for being part of something; a community of anonymous hackers.